ZeaBigData/ZeaBigData.github.io/index.md

 ### ZeaBigData Hackathon 2017

-We will held the 1st ZeaBigData Hackathon at UC Davis.
+We will have the 1st ZeaBigData Hackathon at UC Davis, hosted by [Ross-Ibarra Lab](http://www.rilab.org/).
 See [Schedule](hack2017/index.html).

 ---